tihado/mistral-hackathon-sep-2025/README.md

 - **Qdrant**: For vector database and semantic search
 - **Sentence Transformers**: For text embeddings
 - **SerpAPI**: For Google Shopping integration
-- **Google Generative AI**: For AI-powered virtual try-on image generation
+- **OpenRouter**: For AI-powered virtual try-on image generation using Google Gemini 2.5 Flash
+- **AWS S3**: For persistent storage of generated virtual try-on images
 - **PIL**: For image processing and fallback virtual try-on
 - **Pydantic**: For data validation and serialization